nightwatchjs/nightwatch-docs/guide/writing-tests/test-syntax-bdd.md

 - `beforeEach()`
 - `afterEach()`

-All these are injected into the running script at run-time, so no imports are necessary.

 <div class="alert alert-info">
 Nightwatch doesn't support nested `describe`/`context` declarations currently.
 You can only use `describe` to define the name for the test suite.
 </div>